 Today I’ll show you how to cook a cedar plank salmon recipe from start to finish!
 First, I’ll show you how to remove the pin bones and filet a salmon.
 I’ll also explain how to soak the cedar planks before cooking your salmon on the grill.

-Cedar Plank Salmon is one of my family’s favorite dishes to order at a restaurant, so when I saw a special for some wild sockeye salmon at Costco yesterday, I scooped up a filet to make at home.
+Cedar Plank Salmon is one of my family’s favorite dishes to order at a restaurant, so when I saw a special for some wild sockeye salmon at Costco, I scooped up a filet to make at home.
 This cedar plank salmon recipe uses a simple marinade that I’ve been using for years.
 It’s basically equal parts soy sauce and pure maple syrup with a little bit of my garlic-shallot puree mixed in.
-You can get the full printable recipe and step by step video by scrolling to the bottom of this page.

 The first thing I always do with raw fresh fish is rinse it under cold running water.
 I know some people get all worked up about this and say you should never rinse fish, but I like to freshen it up so it doesn’t have a fishy smell.

 Next up, I remove the skin from the fresh salmon.
 You can certainly make cedar plank salmon with the skin on, but my kids like me to remove it.
 If cooking with the skin on, place the skin side down on the cedar plank before cooking.

 After rinsing the fish, I pat it dry and remove the pin bones.
 I use a needle nose pliers, but you can also use tweezers from your medicine cabinet.
 Run your hands along the flesh of the fish, and every time you feel a little poke, it’s probably a pin bone!

 Next up is the marinade.
 I didn’t have enough soy sauce for a full half cup today, so I winged it with less.
 Actually, it turned out that it was more than enough marinade for this filet.